Arthur Lyon DAHL - Topical Curriculum Vitae on

 Member of Scientific Committee and lecturer for Continuing University Education Certificate in Sustainable Development, University of Geneva (2003-present).

-Coordinator, member of scientific committee and lecturer in Certificate of Advanced Studies in Environmental Diplomacy, University of Geneva (2005-present).
+Coordinator, member of scientific committee and lecturer in Certificate of Advanced Studies in Environmental Diplomacy, UNEP/University of Geneva (2005-2010).

 Lecturer on sustainable development, Master of Advanced Studies en développement, technologies et sociétés, EPFL, Burkina Faso (2006) (in French).